fastify/fastify-websocket/README.md

 ```
 ### Using hooks

-Routes registered with `fastify-websocket` respect the Fastify plugin encapsulation contexts, and so will run any hooks that have been registered.
+Routes registered with `@fastify/websocket` respect the Fastify plugin encapsulation contexts, and so will run any hooks that have been registered.
 This means the same route hooks you might use for authentication or error handling of plain old HTTP handlers will apply to websocket handlers as well.

 ```js
 fastify.addHook('preValidation', async (request, reply) => {